Pinstack/meshic_final/Meshic_Final/memory-bank/systemPatterns.md

 - Use asyncpg for fast, async DB access
 - Use httpx + asyncio for concurrent HTTP requests
 - Use Alembic for migrations
-- Use Pydantic for config
+- Use Pydantic (pydantic-settings) for config validation and loading.
+All pipeline config is defined in configs/config.yaml, loaded and validated via a Pydantic BaseSettings model (see src/scraper/utils/config.py).
+This ensures type safety, defaulting, and clear error reporting for all config values.
 - Use structlog for logging

 ## Design Patterns